Multi-scale clustering and source separation of InSight mission seismic data: Pyramidal scattering spectra

-Sources $\B{x}$ encountered in time-series studied in this paper can be considered as strongly non-Gaussian processes.
+Sources $\B{x}$ encountered in time-series studied in this paper are very often non-Gaussian processes.
 For sake of simplicity, let us assume $\B{x}$ is a stationary source.
-If $\B{x}$ were Gaussian then the different scale channels of a scattering networks would be independent, however it is not the case in practice and these dependencies were shown to be crucial to characterize the non-Gaussian stochastic structure of $\B{x}$~\cite{morel2022scale}.
-Such dependencies can be captured by considering the correlation matrix $\E\{S(\B{x})S(\B{x})^\top\}$
+If $\B{x}$ were Gaussian then the different scale channels of a scattering network would be independent, however it is not the case in practice and these dependencies were shown to be crucial to characterize the non-Gaussian stochastic structure of $\B{x}$ \cite{MorelEtAl_2022}.
+Such dependencies can be captured by considering the correlation matrix $\E[S(\B{x})S(\B{x})^\top]$: